-Excess readmissions penalty-Under the hospital readmissions reduction program implemented in fiscal year 2013, hospitals that have excess Medicare readmissions for selected conditions have their adjusted operating base payments reduced by up to 3 percent.
-In fiscal year 2021, the readmissions policy applies to six conditions (acute myocardial infarction, heart failure, pneumonia, chronic obstructive pulmonary disease, total hip and knee arthroplasty, and coronary artery bypass graft).
+Excess readmissions penalty-Under the hospital readmissions reduction program, hospitals that have excess Medicare readmissions for selected conditions have their adjusted operating base payments reduced by up to 3 percent.
+In fiscal year 2022, the readmissions policy applies to five conditions (acute myocardial infarction, heart failure, chronic obstructive pulmonary disease, total hip and knee arthroplasty, and coronary artery bypass graft).

-Value-based incentive payments-Under the value-based incentive payment program implemented in fiscal year 2013, CMS redistributes a pool of dollars equal to 2 percent of adjusted operating base payments based on performance on a set of outcome, patient experience, safety, and efficiency measures.
+Value-based incentive payments-Under the value-based purchasing program, CMS redistributes a pool of dollars equal to 2 percent of adjusted operating base payments based on performance on a set of outcome, patient experience, safety, and efficiency measures.
+To account for the impact of the COVID-19 PHE on quality results, CMS is applying neutral payment adjustments to all hospitals for fiscal year 2022.

-Hospital-acquired conditions penalty- Under the hospital-acquired condition reduction program implemented in fiscal year 2015, hospitals are ranked on their total rate of preventable conditions such as falls, surgical site infections, and catheter-associated urinary tract infections.
+Hospital-acquired conditions penalty- Under the hospital-acquired condition reduction program, hospitals are ranked on their total rate of preventable conditions such as falls, surgical site infections, and catheter-associated urinary tract infections.
 The 25 percent of hospitals with the highest rates of preventable conditions receive a 1 percent reduction in all inpatient payments.